phcom/GGRV.github.io/usecase.md

 ## Storing the Results

 The above results were captured at some point while the application was running.
-If you are interested in capturing the history of the parameters given by the IntP during the life cycle of the application, the following command can be used:
+If you are interested in capturing the history of the parameters given by IntP during the life cycle of the application, the following command can be used:

 ```shell
 watch -n1 -d 'tail /proc/systemtap/stap_*/intestbench -n 1 >> output.txt'